Telephone numbering plan: Satellite telephone systems

 Some satellite telephones are issued with telephone numbers from a national numbering plan; for example, Globalstar issues NANP telephone numbers.

 Integrated telephone numbering plan

-In an integrated telephone numbering plan multiple countries share a single ITU country code.
-The North American Numbering Plan comprises 25 countries or dependent territories in North America and the Caribbean.
+In an integrated telephone numbering plan, multiple countries share a single ITU country code.
+For example, the North American Numbering Plan comprises 25 countries or dependent territories in North America and the Caribbean under country code 1.
 Similarly, in eastern Europe and Asia, world numbering zone 7 comprises Russia and Kazakhstan with country code 7.